IGPenguin/mobile-toolkit/README.md

 ### auninstall
 * Uninstall third party app
-* Choose from the list, or pass package name as an argument
+* Choose from the list, or pass package name as argument

 ### acleanup
 * Uninstall all third party packages
   * Skips some essential apps
   * Edit this script yourself or submit issue to customize the list of essential apps
 * (Optional) Remove everything in /sdcard/Download directory

+### agoogleplay
+* Search for app on Google Play
+* Pass app name as argument

 ## Device information